Darling in the Franxx Wallpapers, Posters, and PFPs: Best Zero Two, Strelizia, and Franxx Aesthetic Picks

 Zero Two icon energy

-This is the strongest route for broad demand.
-Horn silhouette, pink hair, sharp eyes, and one clear expression are usually all you need for a wallpaper or avatar that still feels immediately recognizable.
+This is still the biggest route for broad demand.
+Pink hair, horns, sharp gaze, and one clear emotional read are usually enough for a wallpaper or avatar that still feels instantly Franxx.

 Lonely-future atmosphere